-FEATURED: “Laudato Si’ & Catholic Investing” conference in Rome
+FEATURED VIDEO: “Laudato Si’ & Catholic Investing” Webinar

 Catholic institutions are divesting from fossil fuel companies and investing in renewable energy as a response to the Pope’s Laudato Si’ encyclical and the COP21 statement of Catholic Bishops from all continents.